mtmanning93/Reach_reports/README.md

 #### Edit/ Delete Report Links

-On each report item in the users personal reports list is an 'Edit' and a 'Delete' link.
+On each report item in the user's personal reports list is an 'Edit' and a 'Delete' link.
 If a user chooses to edit they are redirected to the 'edit report' page, whilst if they select 'delete' the confirm deletion modal appears, if confirmed the report is deleted and they're returned to their account page.

 <details>
 <summary>Report Management Screenshot</summary>